codemagic-ci-cd/codemagic-docs/content/knowledge-base/migrating-from-bitrise.md

     script: xcode-project use-profiles
 ```

+Thus, all of your important data is stored in the same place and you are provided with a lot of flexibility on where and how to use it.

 #### Automatic

 Codemagic uses the [App Store Connect API](../yaml-code-signing/signing-ios/#creating-the-app-store-connect-api-key) for managing signing profiles and certificates.
 Bitrise uses the same API in the `Manage iOS Code Signing` step.